openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## Configure DNS

 There are two DNS resolvers to set up: your computer running `minikube` and the cluster DNS.
-Both need to resolve these three domain names to the `minikube` IP address.
+Both need to resolve these three domain names to the `minikube` IP address on macOS and Linux, and resolve to the loopback address on Windows with WSL.

 * minicontroller.ziti
 * miniconsole.ziti